smarttechtank/larastarter/README.md

 2. Install Google 2FA packages (bacon/bacon-qr-code, pragmarx/google2fa-laravel, pragmarx/recovery)
 3. Configure CORS for API access
 4. Set up frontend URL environment variable
-5. Create the necessary migrations for roles and Google Authenticator 2FA
+5. Create the necessary migrations for roles, Google Authenticator 2FA, avatar, phone, and email change fields
 6. Install the Role model
-7. Update the User model to support roles and Google Authenticator 2FA
+7. Update the User model to support roles, Google Authenticator 2FA, avatar, phone, and email change verification
 8. Install repositories for users and roles
 9. Install policies for authorization
 10. Install middleware for API protection and email verification
 11. Install database seeders
 12. Install request validation classes
 13. Install API controllers and routes
+14. Install notification classes for email verification, password reset, and email change alerts
-14. Configure IDE Helper
+15. Configure IDE Helper

 The installation process uses Laravel Prompts to provide an interactive user experience.
 When files already exist, you'll be presented with a selection prompt asking if you want to replace the file, with "Yes" as the default option.